Nathan Road: History

 The first section of the road was completed in 1861.
-It was the very first road built in Kowloon, after the land was ceded by the Qing dynasty government to the United Kingdom and made part of the crown colony in 1860.
-The road was originally named Robinson Road, after Sir Hercules Robinson, the 5th Governor of Hong Kong.
-To avoid confusion with the Robinson Road on Hong Kong Island, the name was changed to Nathan Road in 1909, after Sir Matthew Nathan, the 13th Governor who served between 1904 and 1907.
+It was the first road built in Kowloon, after the land was ceded by the Qing dynasty government to the United Kingdom and made part of the crown colony in 1860.
+The road was originally named Robinson Road, after Sir Hercules Robinson, the 5th governor of Hong Kong.
+To avoid confusion with the Robinson Road on Hong Kong Island, the name was changed to Nathan Road in 1909, after Sir Matthew Nathan, the 13th governor who served between 1904 and 1907.

 The road started at Mody Road in Tsim Sha Tsui, ending northward at Austin Road.
 When Sha Tsui Wan was reclaimed in the late 1800s, Salisbury Road was extended east, and Nathan Road was extended south to meet it.
 Nathan was extended northward in the 1920s.
 The section of the road from Gascoigne Road to Argyle Street was originally named Coronation Road (加冕道), in honour of the coronation of King George V in 1911.
 The road was renamed as part of Nathan Road in 1926, after works joining the road and Nathan Road was completed.
 The section of Tai Po Road south of Boundary Street was also renamed as part of the road.

 The early Nathan Road was largely residential, with colonial-style houses with arched verandahs and covered archways.
 It was home to the Whitfield Barracks, which later became Kowloon Park.
 Saint Andrew's Church, the oldest Anglican church in Kowloon, has been located there since its completion in 1906.

 In 1996, the Garley Building fire broke out, killing 41 people.
 In 2008, the Cornwall Court fire broke out, involving more than 200 firefighters, killing 4 people, including 2 fire fighters.